TheHellSite/archlinux_lxc/pyload/README.md

-# Attention
-Latest pyload-ng is still having issues with https, making the webinterface inaccessible.\
-My script however automatically enables HTTPS during installation, so you might need to disable it afterwards.

 # pyLoad Arch Linux installation (run as root user inside the LXC)

 ### 1. Run the script inside of the Arch Linux LXC.